noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ## Become www-data

-We seem to have run out of likely paths to become fi, let’s look for another path.
+We seem to have run out of likely paths to become fi, let’s look for another option.

+Running `curl 127.0.0.1` we see phpMyAdmin on port 80.

 ### Intended Path

 ### Alternate Path

-In most challenges we’re trying to elevate OUT of the www-data account, lets look for an easy way in when we already have a shell.
+In most challenges we’re trying to elevate OUT of the www-data account, lets look for an easier way in considering we already have a shell.

-Running `curl 127.0.0.1` we see phpMyAdmin on port 80.
 Enumerating `/var/www/phpmyadmin` we see we can write to the `tmp` folder.

 ```bash
 cd phpmyadmin/